Fairfax Wrongful Death Attorney

 In § 8.01-50 of the Code of Virginia, the Commonwealth states that wrongful death actions are appropriate “Whenever the death of a person shall be caused by the wrongful act, neglect, or default of any person or corporation, or of any ship or vessel.”

-Our Fairfax wrongful death attorneys can help you determine whether or not you have a wrongful death case.
+Our Fairfax wrongful death attorneys can help you determine whether or not you have a wrongful death claim.

 In Virginia, wrongful death claims must be filed by one or more “statutory beneficiaries.”